alexandramartinez/occ-json-files-gen/README.md

     The parameter "tm" at the end, using the number "7" would be the "from the last x days".

 These are the URLs provided for each category:

-Markup: * administrativos
+    * administrativos
     * biologia
     * comunicaciones
     * construccion
     * contabilidad
     * creatividad-produccion-y-diseno-comercial
     * derecho-y-leyes
     * educacion
     * ingenieria
     * logistica-transportacion-y-distribucion
     * manufactura-produccion-y-operacion
     * mercadotecnia-publicidad-y-relaciones-publicas
     * recursos-humanos
     * salud-y-belleza
     * sector-salud
     * seguro-y-reaseguro
     * tecnologias-de-la-informacion-sistemas
     * turismo-hospitalidad-y-gastronomia
     * ventas

 These are the URLs provided for each location:
     * aguascalientes